House of Commons photo

 Madam Speaker, our government is committed to ending chronic homelessness everywhere right across Canada.
 The $1-billion rapid housing initiative targets where the situation is most severe, where COVID is strongest and where public health dictates we invest quickly.
 All municipalities, communities and indigenous-led governments can apply for the rapid housing initiative.

 We are committed to ending homelessness.
-This is the first installment.
+This is the first instalment.
 We are working just as hard over Christmas to make sure all communities, whether small, large, regional or northern, get the support they need to help vulnerable Canadians in difficult situations.

 Indigenous Affairs December 7th, 2020